tomsherlocked/site/_posts/2019-10-17-winter-training.md

 ---
 Ok, it's time to get set up for the winter.
 Summer 2019 got me way more into riding for fitness, and I'm hoping to have a better 2020.
 I usually commit everything to a new training plan, overtrain, then end up [massively underachieving](https://tomsherlock.info/2018/02/01/strava-dash.html) due to injury.
 I'd like to __not__ do that this time, so touch wood things will be ok!

 For this winter, I've decided to keep things simple and (hopefully) realistic.
 Over the summer I was fitting in 1 or 2 shorter interval sessions during the week (usually an hour on road), a long road ride each weekend then a recovery mountain bike ride.
 Since getting a decent spec mountain bike, I've been swapping out the longer road ride for a longer MTB ride.
-I want to keep this up, whilst reamaining under the threshold for injury.
+I want to keep this up, whilst remaining under the threshold for injury.
 With no high-pressure events in the near future, I'll hopefully be able to get in some decent training blocks, with the option to be flexible too.

 ### Aims
 - Bikepacking - With some smaller sub-24hours under my belt, I really want to get some longer routes completed.
 No solid plans, but the South Downs Way with a overnight Bivi looks good as a starter.
-After that, maybe some of the shorter events from [The Racing Collective](https://www.theracingcollective.com/)
+After that, maybe some of the shorter events from [The Racing Collective](https://www.theracingcollective.com/).
 - Audaxes - Starting at 100k, hoping to increase to 200/300k by the end of the year.
 - Cyclocross - No firm plans, but the Wessex Cyclocross league has some great beginner events.